 Talk with your venue manager or bartender ahead of time to see if it is possible to set a budget cap on drinks for the evening.
 Do the math and calculate what it would cost for each guest to have 2–3 drinks, and then set the cap accordingly.
 There will certainly be guests that have more than their allotted number of drinks, but there will also be guests that don’t drink at all or only have a single drink for toasts.
 The cap is likely to go into effect later in the evening and will hopefully keep some guests from getting sloppy drunk.

-2. Ask Your Wedding Planner or a Friend to Keep an Eye on the Heavy Partiers
+2. Ask a Friend to Keep an Eye on the Heavy Partiers

 There will always be that friend that shows up with the expressed intent to drink and party.
 I had a few.
 (Hell, I was one.)
 One such friend even came dressed with a t-shirt under his suit that read “It’s Motherfucking Booze Time,” which he revealed like clockwork at 10PM.
-Ask your planner or a trusted sober friend or member of the wedding party to keep an eye on certain guests who might be getting a little too drunk and have a plan in place for how to cut them off without causing too much conflict.
+Ask a trusted sober friend or member of the wedding party to keep an eye on certain guests who might be getting a little too drunk and have a plan in place for how to cut them off without causing too much conflict.

 3. Only Offer Refills at the Bar